2022 MEA Rugby League Championship

-The 2022 Middle East-Africa Rugby League Championship will be the third MEA Rugby League Championship, following the 2015 and 2019 tournaments, and the cancelled 2020 edition.
+The 2022 Middle East-Africa Rugby League Championship was the third MEA Rugby League Championship, following the 2015 and 2019 tournaments, and the cancelled 2020 edition.

-The competition will be held between 27 September to 2 October 2022 in Ghana.
+The competition was held between 27 September to 2 October 2022 in Ghana.
 Originally, the competition was going to see the return of the same four teams from the 2019 tournament; Nigeria, Morocco, Cameroon and hosts Ghana.
 On 23 August 2022, Kenya were named to replace Morocco in the tournament when Morocco were forced to withdraw from the tournament due to governance issues.
-The winners of the tournament will also join the next phase of qualification for the 2025 Rugby League World Cup.
+The winners of the tournament were intended join the next phase of qualification for the 2025 Rugby League World Cup, however the 2025 World Cup ended up being cancelled.

 Participants

 Squads

 On 14 September 2022, each competing nation announced their squads for the tournament.